Kyle-Ye/ScreenShieldKit/README.md

 # ScreenShieldKit

-A swift framework to hide a UIView from being captured when screenshot is taken.
+A Swift framework to hide UIView/NSView/CALayer from being captured when taking screenshots.

 ## Overview